BakuPlayz/CraftingGUI/README.md

 # Branches

-- release -> the latest code (used for full-releases)
+- release -> the latest release code (used for full-releases)
+- hotfix -> the current hotfix code (used for hotfix-releases)
 - beta -> the current beta code (used for beta-releases)
-- hotfix -> the current hotfix code (used for hotfix-relases)
+- development -> the latest code (used for testing)

 # Contributions